 Google Doc-style inline commenting can make collaboration and editing a lot easier in WordPress for multi-author blogs.

-In this article, we’ll show you how to easily add Google-Doc style document collaboration and editing in WordPress block editor.
+In this article, we will show you how to easily add Google-Doc style document collaboration and editing in WordPress block editor.

 Why Use a Collaborative Editing Plugin for WordPress?